Moving a Pet to Spain

 If you currently reside outside the European Union, there are several steps you will need to take in order to move your pet to Spain – again, depending on where you’re coming from.
 If that’s the US, this USDA web page explains what you will need to do.
 To make it easier for you, though, we have pulled together all the essentials below.

 It is critical that you understand and follow the requirements to the letter.
 Pets that arrive without proper documentation can be sent home, quarantined, or even euthanized.
-No country wants an incoming animal to bring pests or disease.
+No country wants an incoming animal to bring pests or diseases.

 Other than rabies, Spain does not require specific immunizations to import pets.
 Nonetheless, once you have arrived in Spain, you should ask your veterinarian about preventive measures for locally common pests or diseases.

 Spain does not require tapeworm treatment prior to importation.
-However, be aware that if you plan to travel with your dog to the UK or some other EU countries after you’ve moved to Spain, tapeworm treatment will be required.
+However, be aware that if you plan to travel with your dog to the UK or some other EU countries after you’ve moved to Spain, a tapeworm treatment will be required.

 What Are the Pet Restrictions for Spain?